awesto/django-shop/docs/reference/docker.rst

 	$ docker-compose up --build -d

-The container ``wsgiapp`` then starts to communicate with the container ``nginx-proxy`` and reconfigures its virtual hosts settings without requiring any manual intervention.
+The container ``wsgiapp`` then starts to communicate with the container ``nginx-proxy`` and reconfigures its virtual hosts settings without requiring any other intervention.
 The same also applies for the container ``letsencrypt-nginx-proxy-companion``, which then issues a certificate from the Let's Encrypt Certification Authority.
 This may take a few minutes.